Article

 Models Improve Fast

-Six months ago, Claude Sonnet 4 was the best model for financial tool use.
-Now it's Claude Sonnet 4.5.
-In six more months, it might be Gemini or something new from DeepSeek.
+Six months ago, one model was the best for financial tool use.
+Now it's a different one.
+In six more months, it might be something entirely new.
 By supporting multiple providers and BYOK, we don't have to guess which model will be best — you can switch whenever you want.

 Cost Preferences Vary

 Some users ask their AI assistant 50 questions a day.
 Others ask 2 per week.
 It doesn't make sense to charge everyone the same flat rate for AI, or to bundle a high-cost model into the subscription.
-The built-in Claude Sonnet covers most users.
-Power users who want Opus or GPT-4o pay the provider directly — at actual API rates, not a marked-up subscription.
+The built-in model covers most users.
+Power users who want more capable models pay the provider directly; at actual API rates, not a marked-up subscription.

 Privacy Is Not One-Size-Fits-All